diaas-calculator/diaas-calculator-angular/README.md

 # What is this project

-This is the rust frontend for the [Protein DIAAS calculator](https://www.diaas-calculator.com/)
+This is the angular frontend for the [Protein DIAAS calculator](https://www.diaas-calculator.com/)

 See also the backend project [here](https://github.com/diaas-calculator/diaas-calculator-rust) with common information not duplicated here.

 # Running locally

-There is no mock for the backend.
+There is no mock for the backend for now.
 If you need to work on the front without having the backend running locally, you can point to the production server: edit the `src/proxy.conf.json` with:

 ```
     "target": "https://www.diaas-calculator.com/",